Frank Pepe Pizzeria Napoletana

-Frank Pepe Pizzeria Napoletana, commonly known as Frank Pepe's or simply Pepe's (/ˈpɛpiz/), is a popular pizza restaurant in the Wooster Square neighborhood of New Haven, Connecticut, at 163 Wooster Street.
+Frank Pepe Pizzeria Napoletana, commonly known as Frank Pepe's or simply Pepe's (/ˈpɛpiz/), is a pizza restaurant in the Wooster Square neighborhood of New Haven, Connecticut, at 163 Wooster Street and originator of New Haven-style pizza.
 Opened in 1925, it is one of the oldest and best known pizzerias in the United States.
+It has now expanded as a small, family-owned chain, with several other locations in the Eastern U.S.